Cerlancism/faster-whisper-webui/docs/options.md

 Select the task - either "transcribe" to transcribe the audio to text, or "translate" to translate it to English.

 ## Vad
+Using a VAD will improve the timing accuracy of each transcribed line, as well as prevent Whisper getting into an infinite loop detecting the same sentence over and over again.
+The downside is that this may be at a cost to text accuracy, especially with regards to unique words or names that appear in the audio.
+You can compensate for this by increasing the prompt window.

+Note that English is very well handled by Whisper, and it's less susceptible to issues surrounding bad timings and infinite loops.
+So you may only need to use a VAD for other languages, such as Japanese, or when the audio is very long.

 * none
   * Run whisper on the entire audio input
 * silero-vad
-   * Use Silero VAD to detect sections that contain speech, and run whisper on independently on each section.
-Whisper is also run on the gaps between each speech section.
+   * Use Silero VAD to detect sections that contain speech, and run Whisper on independently on each section.
+Whisper is also run on the gaps between each speech section, by either expanding the section up to the max merge size, or running Whisper independently on the non-speech section.
+* silero-vad-expand-into-gaps
+   * Use Silero VAD to detect sections that contain speech, and run Whisper on independently on each section.
+Each spech section will be expanded such that they cover any adjacent non-speech sections.
+For instance, if an audio file of one minute contains the speech sections
+     00:00 - 00:10 (A) and 00:30 - 00:40 (B), the first section (A) will be expanded to 00:00 - 00:30, and (B) will be expanded to 00:30 - 00:60.
 * silero-vad-skip-gaps
    * As above, but sections that doesn't contain speech according to Silero will be skipped.
 This will be slightly faster, but may cause dialogue to be skipped.